 - University features – Location, accommodation, quality of teaching, facilities, social aspects.
 Try not to get too hung up on league tables, but make sure the university offers what you want.

-- Local area – If it involves moving to the opposite end of the country, you'll have to factor in the travel costs to get home for the holidays.
+- Local area – If it involves moving across the country, factor in the travel costs to get home for the holidays.

 Where to find Clearing places

-Beyond that, check individual university websites as they'll have accurate and up-to-date information on any vacancies.
+Beyond that, check individual uni websites as they'll have accurate and up-to-date info on any vacancies.
 Target the unis you picked out as part of your preparation.

 And thoroughly research the course before applying – I thought my course would be mainly essay and theory focused, but it ended up being maths, stats and science – none of which I had a background in!
 I dropped out after 18 months.

 Beth, studied Environmental Geoscience at Cardiff University

 Although you shouldn't rush into accepting the first place you're offered, remember that spots are handed out on a first-come, first-served basis.
 Don't hang around when it comes to calling up uni.